grosser/fast_gettext/README.markdown

 When you want to know which keys could not be translated or were used, add a Logger to a Chain:
     repos = [
       FastGettext::TranslationRepository.build('app', :path=>'....')
-      FastGettext::TranslationRepository.build('logger', :type=>:logger, :callback=>lamda{|msgid_or_array_of_ids| ... }),
+      FastGettext::TranslationRepository.build('logger', :type=>:logger, :callback=>lamda{|key_or_array_of_ids| ... }),
     }
     FastGettext.add_text_domain 'combined', :type=>:chain, :chain=>repos
 If the Logger is in position #1 it will see all translations, if it is in position #2 it will only see the unfound.
-Unfound may not always mean missing, if you chose not to translate a word because the msgid is a good translation, it will appear nevertheless.
+Unfound may not always mean missing, if you chose not to translate a word because the key is a good translation, it will appear nevertheless.
 A lambda or anything that responds to `call` will do as callback.
 A good starting point may be `examples/missing_translations_logger.rb`.

 ###Plugins